A privacy-enhancing protocol and browser extension.

 DLEQ proofs are not particularly compact.
 Luckily, they can be optimized with something called an efficient batch DLEQ proof.
 It’s essentially a single proof that covers all the returned values.
 This can be done by computing a proof over a random linear combination of the points:

-Because the same s
+Because the same s is used for

-, you can use the
+every T, you can use the

 commutative property of multiplication again to help you.